ReVanced/revanced-patcher/docs/2_anatomy.md

 3.  🏁 The `execute` function

     The `execute` function is declared in the `Patch` interface and, therefore required to be implemented.
-    The `execute` function receives an instancenof a context object that provides access to the APK.
+    The `execute` function receives an instance of a context object that provides access to the APK.
 The patch can use this context to modify the APK as descriped in [🧩 Introduction to ReVanced Patches](2_introduction_to_patches.md).

     In the current example, the patch adds instructions at the beginning of a method implementation in the Dalvik VM bytecode.
 The added instructions return `false` to disable ads in the current example: